FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Last modified on Thursday, October 4 2007.

-A 12 year old girl presents after having a generalized tonic-clonic seizure.
+A 16 year old girl presents after having a generalized tonic-clonic seizure.
 She has noticed that, when she brushes her teeth or combs her hair in the morning, she occasionally experiences a brief, involuntary jerk in her upper extremities.
 Past medical history is otherwise unremarkable.
 There is no family history of seizures.
 Exam is normal.
-You obtain an EEG, which reveals occasional generalized bilateral polyspikes and spike wave complexes at 4Hz.
+You obtain an EEG, which reveals occasional generalized bilateral polyspikes and spike wave complexes at 5Hz.

 Of the following options, which agent is the best choice as a first-line monotherapy treatment?

-A) Clonazepam
+A) Valproate

-C) Tiagabine
+B) Tiagabine

-D) Topiramate
+D) Phenytoin

-E) Felbamate
+E) Oxcarbazepine

 Back to the question = Go back to the top of the page.